hugomflavio/actel/cran-comments.md

 been applied for tests that do not run on CRAN.

-* All installed.packages() calls were removed and the respective functions were addapted to work with packageDescription()
+* All installed.packages() calls were removed and the respective functions were adapted to work with packageDescription()

 * Examples were included in the documentation of all exported functions.
 Some of these examples were wrapped with \dontrun{}